dicengine/dice/doc/doxygen/DICe_MainPage.md

 ### Mac OSX or Linux

-To build DICEe on Mac OSX or Linux, create a folder in the main directory called build
+To build DICe on Mac OSX or Linux, create a folder in the main directory called build

     $ mkdir build